 4. Flavored oils

 Got a recipe that calls for a flavored oil, but don’t want to pony up the cash for something you’ll probably only use once or twice?
 Make it at home instead.
+You might even be able to add that relaxing hemp oil (that you can get from Serenity CBD store or like sellers) to the flavorful infusion.
+You’ve probably heard it can go great with your food; well, it’s time to try it out!
 We cook flavored oil for three hours in a sous vide bath-yes, that’s far longer than most stovetop infusions call for, but the precise low temperature results in a flavorful oil that will keep for months.

 Get the recipe: Thyme Oil